CrypticT1tan/wordle-on-cmd/README.md

 # WORDLE
-A replica of the original Wordle game made by Josh Wardle that is now on The New York Times.
-This replica was made in Python using the Tkinter library.
+A replica of the original Wordle game on The New York Times made by Josh Wardle, made using the Python Tkinter library.

 ## INSTALLATION ⚙️
 Use package manager pip to install the following: